eoscostarica/guide.eoscostarica.io/docs/eos-learn/consensus-mechanism.md

 ---
 id: consensus-mechanism
-title: Consensus Algorithms
+title: DPoS Consensus Algorithms
-sidebar_label: Consensus Algorithms
+sidebar_label: DPoS Consensus Algorithms
 description: Consensus Algorithms for blockchain networks and protocols.
-keywords: [Consensus Mechanism, Consensus Algorithms, Consensus, What is a consensus algorithm, What is a blockchain consensus algorithm, What is a consensus algorithm, POS, dPOS, POW]
+keywords: [Consensus Mechanism, Consensus Algorithms, Consensus, What is a consensus algorithm, What is a blockchain consensus algorithm, What is a consensus algorithm, POS, DPoS, POW, Delegated Proof of Stake, Proof of Stake]
 ---

 A consensus mechanism ensures that each new block that is added to the blockchain is accepted as the only version of the truth by all nodes on the network.
 In essence, a consensus algorithm aims to find a common agreement that is accepted for the whole network.